Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

 ## Task 3: Migrate the data and Jupyter notebook for the Spark workload

 In this task, you'll transfer the data and recreate the **airportdata** external table on the HDInsight Spark cluster.
 Then you'll migrate the Jupyter workbook that generates the reports.

-The **flightinfo** table should already be available in cluster storage.
+If you have completed the Hive Migration exercise, the **flightinfo** table should already be available in cluster storage.
+If you haven't performed the Hive Migration exercise, use the steps in the document [Populate the flightinfo table](../../CommonTasks/PopulateFlightinfoTable.md), and then continue with this exercise.

 ### Migrate the data for the **airportdata** external table

-1. In the Azure portal, open a Cloud Shell prompt running PowerShell.
+1. In the Azure portal, if you haven't already done so, open a Cloud Shell prompt running PowerShell.

 1. Run the following command to create a directory named **staging** in the filesystem for the HDInsight cluster.
 Replace **\<9999\>** with the numeric suffix you used for the cluster storage account: